did-app/www/docs/step-by-step-integration/index.md

 ### Handle Authentication Response

-Parse the authentication response, it will contain the following parameters.
+Parse the authentication response, it will contain the following parameters:

 - code
   (Success Responses) A single use code that can be exchanged for user information.